cliffjsgit/class12-slides/slides.md

 +++++

 More on Falcon and Flask will be coming up next class.
-The remainder of the class (and possibly homework) is to be spent doing a short Django lab.
+The remainder of the class (and possibly homework) is to be spent doing a Django lab.